-You can have your say on whether the Clean Energy Regulator (CER) should nominate any person or organisation to publish lists of approved solar products under the Small-scale Renewable Energy Scheme (SRES).
+Between 7 November and 6 December 2022, you can have your say on whether the Clean Energy Regulator (CER) should nominate any person or organisation to publish lists of approved solar products under the Small-scale Renewable Energy Scheme (SRES).

 Solar panel modules and inverters must be listed as approved eligible products that meet Australian standards.
 Products that do not meet Australian standards are not eligible for small-scale technology certificates under the SRES.

 The Clean Energy Council (CEC) currently approves and maintains a list of approved eligible products.
 If the CER does not nominate an organisation, the CEC will continue to publish the lists of approved products.

 The CER received 175 email submissions during the consultation.
 Eighty-nine per cent of respondents supported the CER using its powers to nominate a product listing body in accordance with the Regulations.
 Eleven per cent of respondents did not support the CER to exercise its power to nominate a product listing body.